Bruce Levenson: Atlanta Hawks

 In 2004, Atlanta Spirit LLC, now known as Atlanta Hawks LLC, was formed to buy the Atlanta Hawks from Turner Broadcasting.
 Levenson and Ed Peskowitz are majority partners of Atlanta Hawks, LLC, a group of businessmen who collectively own the Atlanta Hawks professional basketball team and Philips Arena.
 The purchase originally included the Atlanta Thrashers as well, but the group sold the NHL team in 2011.
 Levenson was the team's managing partner and a member of the NBA Board of Governors.

 In 2012, Levenson hired Danny Ferry as the Hawks general manager and president of basketball operations.
 Previously, Ferry played for the Cleveland Cavaliers and later served as the general manager for the Cavaliers and was the vice president of operations for the San Antonio Spurs before going to the Hawks.

 In March 2014, Levenson and his wife accompanied the Hawks basketball team and staff to the U.S. Holocaust Museum in Washington, D.C.
 Levenson's mother-in-law Irene Boyarsky, a Holocaust survivor, also attended the trip with the team.
 Levenson spoke with the team about her experiences before and during the tour.

-Later in 2014, Levenson announced his plans to sell his share of the ownership group after self-reporting an email sent in August 2012 discussing the Hawks' African-American fan base.
-Levenson coordinated the sale of the team through the help of an investment banking firm.
+Later that year, Levenson announced that he would sell his share of the ownership group after an email he sent in August 2012 discussing the Hawks' African-American fan base.
+The franchise's other minority owners later committed to sell their shares and Levenson coordinated the sale of the team through an investment banking firm.
+In April 2015, the franchise was sold to billionaire Tony Ressler for $850 million which was approved by the NBA Board of Governors before the 2015–16 NBA season.